Divstar07/BEM/README.md

 - Currently Katana only works for wind turbines

-- Katana can perform analysis of flow conditions where the incoming velocity is > 0, and when the turbine rotational velocity (and thus tip speed ratio) are > 0.
+- Katana can perform analysis of flow conditions where the incoming velocity is > 0, and when the turbine rotational velocity (and thus tip speed ratio) is > 0.
 No inflow angles less than 0 degrees can be resolved by this code.

 - Currently there is no provision for turbine precone angles